obervinov/pyinstabot-downloader/README.md

   - `2fa-enabled`: two-factor authentication status
   - `2fa-seed`: two-factor authentication secret
   - `country-code`: the country code of the instagram account
+  - `country`: the country of the instagram account
   - `enabled`: the status of the downloader module
   - `username`: the username of the instagram account
   - `password`: the password of the instagram account